Pogy-Bot/Pogy/README.md

 </h1>

 **Webhooks: (for Developer)**
-With You can even log everything using webhooks directly from the config file!
+You can even log everything using webhooks directly from the config file!

 <h1 align="center">
   <a href="https://github.com/peterhanania"><img src="https://i.imgur.com/vbGuLdL.jpg"></a>